andydvsn/statusboard/README.md

 	1:2345:respawn:/bin/login -f pi tty1 </dev/tty1 >/dev/tty1 2>&1

-You should now find that the Pi has a 90 degree rotated display and fires up Chromium automatically on reboot.
-This is all that needs to be done on the Pi.
+You should now find that the Pi has a 90 degree rotated display and fires up Midori automatically on reboot.
+If you check the .xinitrc file, you'll notice that the Pi actually sits and counts 43200 seconds (12 hours) before restarting Midori; this is just a bit of a cheat to do a complete refresh of the page now and again.

 # Mac